markzhai/init/README.md

 ![flow](art/flow.png "how it works")

-Flow is a coarse-grained concept, normally we have only one flow, but under certain condition, we may have several flow like patch flow, broadcast flow, etc.
+Flow is a coarse-grained concept, normally we have only one flow, but under certain condition, we may have several flow like patch flow, fake UI flow(to make user feel faster), broadcast flow, etc.

-Each wave can be started only when all blocked task in last wave finished, and all tasks belongs to the wave will started at the same time(if no delay set).
+Each wave can be started only when all blocked task in last wave finished, and all tasks belongs tothe wave will started at the same time(if no delay set).

 As for task, they can be divided into two types
  1. Blocked task, blue tasks in the picture.